• Subscribe Now

 1. Saddam Hussein's former superyacht Basrah Breeze is turned into a hotel

-TAGS: hotel saddam hussein Superyacht.
 The 82m Basrah Breeze superyacht, built for Saddam Hussein in 1981, has been turned into a hotel.
 The yacht is to be specifically used as a hotel facility by pilots who guide shipping in and out of the port of Basra in southern Iraq.
-The $30 million superyacht was built for the late Iraqi president by a ...
+The $30 million superyacht was built for the late Iraqi president by a Danish shipyard, but Hussein never set ...

 2. Photos: What Happened to Saddam Hussein's Luxury Yachts

 The 'Al Mansur,' Iraqi President Saddam Hussein's private yacht, lies at the dockside in central Basra April 10, 2003.
+STR New/Reuters.
 20 years later, any sign of wealth or glamour is gone.
-"Al-Mansur" has been ...
+"Al ...

 THE REST OF SADDAM'S FLEET.
 Saddam Hussein got better use from al-Mansur, built in 1983 by Finland's Wärtsilä.
 The 121.1-metre yacht (pictured, top) was designed by Knude Hansen and had a 10-metre-high glass-domed atrium, a banqueting room to seat 200, a garage containing limos and a helipad and hangar.